All Episodes

 It is a nationwide project.

-Uh we'll be webcasting it so that anybody in America who wants to can Democrat, Republican, Independent can watch it uh starting at seven o'clock uh next uh Thursday night, and then we have on Saturday uh some twenty plus workshops that'll be available on the internet.
+We'll be webcasting it so that anybody in America who wants to can, Democrat, Republican, Independent can watch it starting at 7 o'clock next Thursday night.

-We're gonna have uh Brian Billbray out at uh San Diego on the border, talking about immigration and border control and an issue that matters to an awful lot of people.
+We're going to have Brian Bilbray out at San Diego on the border talking about immigration and border control, an issue that matters to an awful lot of people.

-We have uh former Democratic Governor Roomer of Colorado, who has been the head of the Los Angeles school system, was gonna be talking about the uh vital importance of education reform, the need to think boldly and in new ways about education reform.
+We have former Democratic Governor Romer of Colorado, who has been the head of the Los Angeles school system, is going to be talking about the vital importance of education reform, the need to think boldly and in new ways about education reform.

-Elaine Kmark, who was our gore's uh head of reinventing government, is gonna be talking about what we need to do uh in order to replace bureaucracy and get rid of bureaucracy.
+Elaine K. Mark, who was Al Gore's head of reinventing government, is going to be talking about what we need to do in order to replace bureaucracy and get rid of bureaucracy.

-And uh Dennis Smith at New York University, who may be the leading student in America of how uh Rudy Giuliani used evidence-based government and metrics to fundamentally make New York dramatically safer, uh reducing crime by seventy-five percent from nineteen ninety-three uh to last year, making it four times as safe as Houston.
+And Dennis Smith at New York University, who may be the leading student in America, of how Rudy Giuliani used evidence-based government and metrics to fundamentally make New York dramatically safer, reducing crime by 75% from 1993 to last year, making it four times as safe as Houston.

-Dennis Smith is gonna be talking about how to have evidence-based government.
+Dennis Smith is going to be talking about how to have evidence-based government.

-Bob Walker, a former congressman, former chair of the Science and Technology Committee, will be talking about how to use hydrogen as a as an energy source to uh make uh the dictators dramatically less wealthy and dramatically less important.
+Bob Walker, a former congressman, former chair of the Science and Technology Committee, will be talking about how to use hydrogen as an energy source to make the dictators dramatically less wealthy and dramatically less important.

 You have a good memory.

-Well, I I don't really have a good memory.
+Well, I don't really have a good memory.

-I just try to research and get ready when I'm going to talk to somebody, and I and I I just did a little of that.
+I just try to research and get ready when I'm going to talk to somebody, and I just did a little of that.

-And and uh but but the point is you're going to be there in over twenty workshops, and uh they're available all over the country, which is important.
+But the point is, you're going to be there in over 20 workshops, and they're available all over the country, which is important.

-That's the uh September twenty-seventh, and then again September twenty-ninth, American Solutions for Winning the Future.
+That's September 27th, and then again, September 29th, American Solutions for Winning the Future.

-Now this thing about running for president, I only brought it up because earlier today on the Drudge Report, and I di I was doing my morning show in Detroit, I did not access it, and it's gone.
+Now, this thing about running for president, I only brought it up because earlier today on the Drudge Report, and I was doing my morning show in Detroit, I did not access it, and it's gone.

-It said something about it said something about uh Newt Gingrich would need thirty million dollars to run his campaign uh to to run for the presidency.
+It said something about Newt Gingrich would need $30 million to run his campaign to run for the presidency.

 What was that about?

-Well, uh what what I I was asked a question once we get past the workshops, and I'm not I have I've said all year I am not thinking about anything until we get done with the workshops, because American Solutions is a citizen movement aimed at not the White House.
+Well, I was asked a question, once we get past the workshops, and I've said all year I'm not thinking about anything until we get done with the workshops, because American Solutions is a citizen movement aimed at not the White House, it's aimed at changing 513,000 elected officials.

-You and I have talked about the Detroit School Board, for example, is one of the places that needs to change, the Michigan legislature, uh local county governments.
+You and I have talked about the Detroit School Board, for example, is one of the places it needs to change, the Michigan legislature, local county governments.

-I mean America is a very, very dense system with with thousands and thousands of officials who need to be changed if we're going to move towards uh the kind of future that we ought to have.
+America is a very, very dense system with thousands and thousands of officials who need to be changed if we're going to move towards the kind of future that we ought to have.

-So I've said I won't think about it till after next Saturday.
+So I've said I won't think about it until after next Saturday.

-But uh what I have said is that that uh my close friend and advisor, Randy Evans, uh starting uh next Sunday, the thirtieth of September, is going to look around.
+But what I have said is that my close friend and advisor, Randy Evans, starting next Sunday, the 30th of September, is going to look around.

-I mean, Governor Romney, who's been very successful and and and and very legitimately successful in business, uh can write a personal check for a hundred million dollars if he wants to.
+I mean, Governor Romney, who's been very successful and very legitimately successful in business, can write a personal check for $100 million if he wants to.

-Uh you can't play in that game if you're a middle class person, unless you can raise enough money to be able to at least you know offset it.
+You can't play in that game if you're a middle-class person unless you can raise enough money to be able to at least offset it.

-And my judgment is that that takes about thirty million dollars in pledges uh to be realistic.
+And my judgment is that that takes about $30 million in pledges to be realistic.

-So if Randy comes back and says, uh, you know, there really is a desire to have somebody who can debate Senator Clinton head on, and somebody who can represent uh a really bold ideas and bold solutions, and somebody who's willing to have a clean break from the current bureaucracy and the current mess, uh then Caliston I'd be facing a very big decision.
+So if Randy comes back and says there really is a desire to have somebody who can debate Senator Clinton head-on and somebody who can represent really bold ideas and bold solutions and somebody who's willing to have a clean break from the current bureaucracy and the current mess, then Callista and I'd be facing a very big decision.

-But but I think that we've got to be honest and realistic.
+But I think that we've got to be honest and realistic.

 What we're doing at American Solutions is really important to the future of this country.